 A statewide conversation with Minnesota’s Lieutenant Governor Peggy Flanagan.
-It is a time for all of us to learn about the State of Minnesota’s response to this COVID-19 pandemic.
+It’s your opportunity to ask questions about Minnesota’s response and plans during this COVID-19 pandemic.

 If you didn’t get a chance to send or call in your question this week email firstname.lastname@example.org or call 612-562-9895.